 The DYLEP Fellowship is funded by the Putnam Foundation and Roz Delori.

-- Finalists will be selected by October 2018.
+- Finalists will be selected and notified in October 2018.

 - Selected projects should be implemented between November 2018 to April 2019, but can continue beyond those dates.

 What We Look For

 Here is a list of things we look for in a project:

 - We like projects that serve your local community.
 We want your project to benefit people who you are able to identify from your community.
 In true DYLEP spirit, your community can be in-person or online!

 - We like projects that allow you to utilize your leadership skills.
 We want you to put the skills you learned through DYLEP – teamwork, dialogue, time management – into practice.

 - We like projects that promote mutual understanding.
 We want you to connect people of different backgrounds, beliefs, and values, and to utilize and strengthen those relationships in some way.